Terreii/hoodie-plugin-store-crypto/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Terreii/hoodie-plugin-store-crypto.svg)](https://greenkeeper.io/)

-This [Hoodie](http://hood.ie/) plugin adds methods, to add, read, update and delete encrypted documents in your users store, while still being able to add, read, update and delete unencrypted documents.
+This [Hoodie](http://hood.ie/) plugin adds methods, to add, read, update and delete encrypted documents in your users store, while still being able to add, read, update and delete un-encrypted documents.

 It does this by adding an object to your Hoodie-client, with similar methods